brandur/sorg/content/articles/soft-deletion.md

 And while I'd argue against the traditional soft deletion pattern due to the downsides listed above, luckily there's a compromise.

-Instead of keeping deleted data in the same tables from which it was deleted from, there can be a new relation specifically for storing all deleted data, and with a flexible `jsonb` column so that it can capture the properties of any other table:
+Instead of keeping deleted data in the same tables from which it was deleted, there can be a new relation specifically for storing all deleted data, and with a flexible `jsonb` column so that it can capture the properties of any other table:

 ``` sql
 CREATE TABLE deleted_record (